-Since 2010, people who are getting Back to Education Allowance and those on Post-Leaving Certificate courses who are getting VTOS allowances are not eligible for student support grants.
-However, this does not affect any entitlement they may have to exemption from college fees or the Student Contribution so they should still complete a grant application.
+If you are getting the Back to Education Allowance or you are on a Post-Leaving Certificate course and getting a VTOS allowance, you are not eligible for the maintenance component of the student grant.
+However, you may get an exemption from college fees or the student contribution so you should complete a student grant application.

 There are several other funds available to support you in third-level education.
 These include: